 After the prolonged use of this oral appliance, Dr. Perrigo will have you complete the sleep study once again and check your progress and adjust according to the results.
-These oral appliances are proven to be very effective sleep apnea solutions in many patients of Perrigo Dental Care.
+These oral appliances are proven to be very effective sleep apnea solutions in many patients of Perrigo Dental Care in Hoover, AL.

 Are you ready to find out if sleep apnea is the culprit of your sleeping problems?
-Call us at 205-545-8007 or request your complimentary snoring and sleep apnea solutions and consultation by using our convenient online form.
+Call our Hoover, AL office at 205-545-8007 or request your complimentary snoring and sleep apnea solutions and consultation by using our convenient online form.